-Unfortunately, most schools and teachers present math to young children intellectually.
+Unfortunately, in our present day most schools and teachers present math to young children intellectually.
+The children are expected to memorize processes and sums without any child friendly reference point.
 Interest and enthusiasm wane and often result in the child being forced to do math.
-As a result many negative associations toward math start here and can escalate in some cases to the point, where children who otherwise would have been good at math, become completely unable to do math at all.
+As a result many negative associations start here and can escalate in some cases to the point, where children who otherwise would have been good at math, become completely unable to do math at all.
 The reason not being their ability but their aversion towards numbers.
 This is nothing less than a tragedy since mathematics is one of the most beautiful languages the Creator has given us to comprehend the underlying harmony and perfection of this beautiful world we call our home.

-– A comprehensive discussion and layout of the Waldorf Arithmetic Curriculum – Foundation Phase (Grade 1-3)
+An Overview of the Waldorf Arithmetic Curriculum – Foundation Phase, Grade 1-3